-Mohammad A. Kamal is a distinguished Adj.
-Professor at KFMRC, King Abdulaziz University, Saudi Arabia, where he was a full Professor from March 2011 to March 2013.
-Professor Kamal’s overall biochemical research output was culminated in more than 145 publications in internationally respected journals.
+Mohammad A. Kamal is a distinguished Adjunct Professor at KFMRC, King Abdulaziz University, Saudi Arabia, where he was a full Professor from March 2011 to March 2013.
+Professor Kamal’s overall biochemical research output was culminated in more than 250 publications in internationally respected journals.
 His research was pivotal in supporting the development of the novel anti-Alzheimer agents via collaboration with Dr. Nigel H. Greig (USA).
-He had migrated to Australia in 1998 and was awarded a prestigious U2000 postdoctoral fellowship in 2000 by the School of Molecular and Microbial Biosciences, University of Sydney.
-Professor Kamal also collaborated in one of the molecular biological research projects (Type 2 Diabetes and Alzheimer’s Disease) at the UTS.
+He had migrated to Australia in 1998 and was awarded a prestigious U2000 Postdoctoral Fellowship degree in 2000 by the School of Molecular and Microbial Biosciences, University of Sydney.
+Professor Kamal also collaborated in one of the molecular biological research projects (type 2 diabetes and Alzheimer’s disease) at the UTS.
 He established his research group, Fundamental and Applied Biology Group, at KFMRC, from March 2011 to Nov 2013.
-His research aims to focus on advancing the scientific research at KFMRC in providing health translational services to humanity, particularly local Arab community.
-He is serving in Metabolomics and Enzymology Unit and also as a Regional/Editorial Member/Guest Editor of several reputed journals such as the following on an honorably basis: CNS & ND-DT, Current Drug Metabolism, E-BC & Alternative Medicine, SJBS, Current Psychopharmacology, Mol. & Gen. Med., J. Neurol.
-Disor., Enzyme Engineering, Recent Patents on Nanomedicine, J. Adv.
-Health Sci., Med.
-Chem., Diabetes, Metabolic Syndrome, and Obesity: Targets and Therapy Journal, Am.
-J. Neuroprotection and Neuroregeneration, Drug Designing, Research J., J. Med.
-Disorders, Pharmacognosy Magazine, J. Mol.
-Biol.
-Techniques, and The Open Biochem.
-J., Current Aging Science.
+His research aims to focus on advancing the scientific research at KFMRC in providing health translational services to humanity.
+He is serving in Metabolomics and Enzymology Unit and also as a Regional/Editorial Member/Guest Editor of several reputed journals.